SPDEs with space interactions and application to population modelling: Introduction

 \begin{example} In particular, the partial differential operator $A_{x}$ could be the Laplacian $\Delta$. or more generally an operator of the $div-grad$-form

 where $div$ denotes the divergence operator, $\nabla$ denotes the gradient and

 is a nonnegative definite matrix for each $x$.
-Equations of this type are of interest because they represent important models in many situations, e.g. in physics (among others fluid flow in random media, see e.g Holden \textit{et al} \cite{HOUZ}), in epidemiology and in biology, e.g. in population growth where $Y(t,x)$ represents the population density at $t,x$. \end{example}
+Equations of this type are of interest because they represent important models in many situations, e.g. in physics (e.g. fluid flow in random media, see e.g Holden \textit{et al} \cite{HOUZ}), in epidemiology and in biology, e.g. in population growth where $Y(t,x)$ represents the population density at $t,x$. \end{example}

 The new feature with this paper, is that we in addition to the operator $A_{x}$ also allow a space dependence in the dynamics of the equation, represented by the term $Y(t,\cdot)$ in \eqref{eq1.1}.